ComputationalRadiationPhysics/pyDive/docs/tutorial.rst

     assert type(fieldB_z) is pyDive.ndarray.ndarray.ndarray

-This loads the entire dataset into the cluster's memory.
-The array elements are distributed across the :term:`engines<engine>` along ``distaxis=0``.
+This loads the entire dataset into the main memory of all :term:`engines<engine>`.
+The array elements are distributed along ``distaxis=0``.

 We can also load a hdf5-group: ::